svc-design/gitops/docs/gpu-k8s-role.md

 The role performs three main tasks:

 1. **Create the Kubernetes cluster** using [sealos](https://github.com/labring/sealos).
 It runs the provided `sealos run` command to bootstrap the master and worker nodes.
-2. **Install NVIDIA drivers and container runtime** on the target hosts so that Kubernetes can access GPU resources.
+2. **Install NVIDIA drivers and the NVIDIA container toolkit** on the target hosts so that Kubernetes can access GPU resources.
 3. **Verify GPU access** by deploying the official NVIDIA device plugin and running a small CUDA workload.